Agile Testing Interview Questions

-Q14.
-State the disadvantages of using agile model?
+14) State the disadvantages of using Agile model?

-- a) Focusing on documentation and design is not proper sometimes.
+- Focusing on documentation and design is not proper sometimes.

 The methodology followed by Agile testing requires the code to be broken down into small units and only one unit is worked upon or tested at a time.
 This is not the case with other testing methodologies.
 This agile process practiced by the team focuses on one particular unit of the code through continuous communication.
 This method is more flexible.

 17) How would you find out whether you are making use of agile development or not?

 While using test driven developments, collaborators of class responsibilities, pair programming, daily stand-up meeting, reviews, continuous integration, time-boxed task board, and more, you will easily know that you are simply using the best- agile development.

 18) Name the main roles when it comes to the scrum?

 The main roles in the scrum are: